History of United Airlines: Turn-of-the-21st-century developments

 In May 2000, United announced plans to acquire competitor US Airways in a complex deal valued at $11.6 billion.
 The offer drew immediate scorn from consumer groups and employees of both airlines.
 By 2001, the regulatory sentiment was against the deal, and United withdrew the offer just before the Department of Justice barred the merger on antitrust grounds in July.
 The two airlines subsequently formed an amicable partnership that led to US Airways' entrance into the Star Alliance.
 May 2000 also saw a bitter contract dispute between United and its pilots' union.
 The pilots wanted their pay restored to the levels that existed prior to the pay cuts and concessions that were taken to fund the ESOP.
 Planning for the busy summer season, United had counted on its pilots flying overtime.
 However, the pilots could not be forced to work overtime, and most pilots refused to fly the extra hours.
 Although United knew they would have to cancel numerous flights if this were to happen, they did not hire new pilots to make up for the potential shortage.
 Over the summer, United had to cancel a large portion of its schedule at its major hubs.
 Eventually, CEO Jim Goodwin and the rest of the management had to get the pilots back in the cockpits and quickly offered them a 48% increase over four years with up to 28% upfront.

 September 11 attacks

-During the attacks of September 11, 2001, two of the four planes hijacked were United planes.
+During the attacks of September 11, 2001, two of the four planes hijacked were owned by United Airlines.
 One aircraft was N612UA, a Boeing 767-222 operating as United Airlines Flight 175, flown into the South Tower of the World Trade Center.
 The other was N591UA, a Boeing 757-222 operating as United Airlines Flight 93, which crashed in rural Pennsylvania after the passengers fought back against the hijackers, and was suspected to have been directed towards the United States Capitol building, according to the 9/11 Commission.